rubienr/wacom/readme.md

 This device can be connected in three ways:

-- by Bletooth (LED lights blue)
+1. by Bletooth (LED lights blue)
-- by USB
-    - in Desktop Mode (LED lights bright white)
+2. by USB in Desktop Mode (LED lights bright white)
-    - in Mobile Mode (LED lights dim white)
+3. by USB in Mobile Mode (LED lights dim white)

 If the device is connected by USB, the Intuos BT M needs to be switched to Descktop Mode, by bluetooth it works out of the box.